-Part 2: This begins right where the previous one left off and tells the story of the Bannerman acquisition, and his later supreme court trial against the Winchester company for patent infringement.
-It also chronicles how Bannerman further marketed and developed these shotguns, then tells the fate of the company and design.
+Part 2: This begins right where the previous one left off, and tells the story of the Bannerman acquisition, and his later supreme court trial against the Winchester company for patent infringement.
+It also chronicles how Bannerman’s changes to the guns, how he further marketed and developed them, and then tells the fate of the company and design.
 It also shows some experimental rifles he tried out using the same action.
-By the time he stopped producing these, their previous successes and Bannerman’s business know how ended up in him producing 6 times as many guns as the Spencer Arms Co. had been able to, and nearly all of the revisions we see today from the 2nd model Spencer made guns are because of him.
+By the time he stopped producing these, their previous market success and Bannerman’s business know how ended up with him producing over 6 times as many guns as the Spencer Arms Co. had been able to, and nearly all of the revisions we see today from the 2nd model Spencer made guns are because of him.

 (Part 1….
 HERE! )